 It’s All Coming Together Now.

 Now it’s time to make sure visitors are impressed when they hit your site.
-Let’s look as customizing your site’s look and feel.
+Let’s look at customizing your site’s look and feel.

-Step 3: Customize the Look with a Theme
+Step 3: Customize Your Website’s Design with a Theme

-A theme is basically a skin for your site.
+A theme is basically a template or skin for your site.
 It changes the look while retaining all the content you created.

 The first step in customizing your site’s look is to simply find a theme you like.
 This can be easier said than done, due to the huge amount of themes out there.
 I’m going to try and help you pick one out.